Why Israelis Are Being Sent Back to the Polls in September

 Netanyahu was on track to become the longest serving Prime Minister in Israeli history, surpassing the country’s founder David Ben-Gurion.
 But as the deadline loomed Wednesday night, the populist right wing leader had brought together only 60 of the 120 seats that form Israel’s parliament, or Knesset — exactly one short of a majority.
 The Knesset voted to dissolve itself, with Netanyahu calling another election on September 17.

 The fact that it is no longer guaranteed that Netanyahu will be in power past the summer could derail President Donald Trump’s already stuttering “deal of the century,” the name his administration uses to refer to its Middle East peace plan.
-Senior Adviser Jared Kushner, who was in Jerusalem for discussions just as Netanyahu’s coalition collapsed.
+Senior Adviser Jared Kushner was in Jerusalem for discussions just as Netanyahu’s coalition collapsed.
 The political discord also virtually ends Netanyahu’s chances of passing legislation to insulate him against several corruption charges.

 Here’s more on how Netanyahu got here.